Gummy smile - Unnatural tooth proportions - Square teeth

-Correcting a gummy smile
+Crown lengthening to correct a gummy smile

-A gum lift is an elective surgical cosmetic procedure that is frequently done for patients who have a gummy smile.
-Although there are many causes of gummy smiles, most patients with extra gum noticeable in their smile can have it altered with one relitively simple procedure.
+A gummy smile is when too much gum shows above the top teeth.
+Surgeons can fix a gummy smile with crown lengthening, commonly called a gum lift.
+Crown lengthening is an elective surgical cosmetic procedure to raise the gum line.
+It is frequently done to help patients who have a gummy smile or uneven gums.
+Although there are many causes of gummy smiles, most patients with extra gum noticeable in their smile can have it altered with one relatively simple procedure.
 Normally, the upper lip will rise with a smile to the tops of the upper teeth.
 More specifically, to the highest points of the gingival scallops or arches.
-It is said that you have a gummy smile when a smile exposes alot of gum above the teeth.
+It is said that you have a gummy smile when a smile exposes a lot of gum above the teeth.